 But is this really the conclusion?
-Not exactly…
+Not exactly.

 In fact, even though GO is the only acceptable certification instrument, there is no specification whatsoever in the legislation about what kind of technology needs to be used to administer the GOs.

-So here it’s where the opportunity lies.
+It’s here where an opportunity lies.